Ineichen-Group/Preclinical_DrugDisease_Translation_Pipeline/README.md

 - Output:
     - JSON file of (term name, CUI) pairs
     - .npy files containing embeddings of UMLS terms

+### Selection of Best cdist Parameter
+We manually annotated 100 randomly sampled disease and drug NER entities (see folder [./04_normalization/data/ner_samples/](./04_normalization/data/ner_samples/)).
+Each entity was then mapped to its closest SapBERT embedding from the relevant ontologies, and the embedding distance was recorded.

+Using these distances, we estimated precision and recall at various cosine distance (cdist) thresholds.
+Entities with a distance above the selected threshold were not mapped and instead returned as the original NER text.
+For implementation details, see [./04_normalization/estimate_cdist_tsh_parameter.py](./04_normalization/estimate_cdist_tsh_parameter.py).

 ### Normalization Script
 The script [./04_normalization/neural_based_nen.py](./04_normalization/neural_based_nen.py) performs entity normalization by mapping raw condition mentions (from NER output) to standardized MONDO/UMLS ontology terms.
 It uses the precomputed embeddings (from SapBERT) to match input terms to the closest ontology concept.